Get Started with Gatey

 Step 1: Install the Gatey Plugin

-Install Gatey from your WordPress Dashboard by searching “Gatey” under Plugins → Add New and clicking Install Now.
+You can install Gatey from your WordPress Dashboard by searching “Gatey” under Plugins → Add New and clicking Install Now.

 Step 2: Build Your Sign-In Page with the Authenticator Block